Larry Kwak

-Larry Kwak is an American cancer researcher who works at City of Hope in Duarte, California and is the Director of the Toni Stephenson Lymphoma Center at City of Hope.
-Dr. Kwak formerly worked at the University of Texas MD Anderson Cancer Center.
+Larry Kwak is an American cancer researcher who previously worked at City of Hope in Duarte, California and the University of Texas MD Anderson Cancer Center.
 He was included on Time's list of 2010's most influential people.

 Early career

 Dr. Kwak graduated from the 6-year combined B.S./M.D.
 Honors Program in Medical Education from Northwestern University Medical School in 1982 and earned his Ph.D. in tumor cell biology there in 1984.
 He then completed a residency in internal medicine and a fellowship in medical oncology at Stanford University Medical Center in California.

 Thereafter, he served as Head of the Vaccine Biology Section, Experimental Transplantation and Immunology Branch, at the National Cancer Institute (NCI) from 1992 to 2004.
 His NCI laboratory is credited with the pioneering bench-to-clinic development of a therapeutic cancer vaccine for B-cell malignancies, which was recently reported as positive in a landmark national Phase III clinical trial.
 This was one of three recently positive Phase III clinical trials of cancer immunotherapy.

 From 2004 to 2014, Dr. Kwak served as Chairman of the Department of Lymphoma and Myeloma and co-director of the Center for Cancer Immunology Research at M.D.
 Anderson Cancer Center.